-319. ANIMAL PARASITOLOGY.
-Four hours credit.
-(Two hours lec-
+ANIMAL PARASITOLOGY.
+Five hours credit.
+(Three hours

-ture, four hours laboratory.)
+lecture, four hours laboratory.)
 Prerequisite, ZOO 12.
-A study of typical parasites found in man and his domesticated animals.
-In the laboratory methods of clearing, staining and mounting are practiced.
+A study of the symbiotic relationships of parasitism as exemplified by typical parasites of man, domesticated and wild animals.
+In the laboratory methods of clearing, staining, and mounting are practiced.